Our mission is to empower lifelong curiosity and connection to the natural world through the art of Walter Anderson and kindred artists.

 The museum was designed by architect Edward Pickard, then husband of Mary Anderson Pickard, daughter of the artist, in conjunction with Eley & Associates.
 A 2012 expansion was designed by Dennis Cowart.
 The design, reminiscent of a cathedral, celebrates the artist’s work and echoes its connection nature by literally connecting his most public project, the Community Center murals, and his most private work, the Little Room mural, through a long galleria of southern yellow pine.

-Walter Anderson did not separate “fine” art from “folk,” knowing that the designation was a temporal phenomenon unasserted across most of human civilization.
-He saw his art not as a product through which he might earn acclaim or fortune, but as a process for grasping, if only for a moment, the bounty of creation – whether it was the ascent of the tern, the brilliance of aster, the silhouette of the alligator, or the magic hour at sunset.
-He became more attuned to the beings of nature than to his human counterparts; rather than objectify nature’s beings, he referred to them as his “familiars.”
-Anderson’s murals, block prints, and ceramics – decorated and designed as an employee of Shearwater Pottery (founded by his brother, Peter) – were propagated widely.
+Walter Anderson did not separate “fine” art from “folk,” opting instead for a conception of creativity and art making that aligned with makers from across human civilization.
+He was as influenced by ancient cave painting as he was academic study.
+Anderson viewed his art not simply as a product through which he might earn acclaim or fortune, but as a process for grasping, if only for a moment, the bounty of creation – whether it was the ascent of the tern, the brilliance of aster, the silhouette of the alligator, or the magic hour at sunset.
+He became attuned to the ways of animals; rather than objectify them, he referred to them as his “familiars.”
+Anderson’s block prints were propagated widely.
 These works were intended to be accessible; created, said Anderson, for “people who cannot afford to pay a great deal for works of art, but still have an appetite for beauty.”

 Walter Inglis Anderson (1903-1965), Horn Island at Sunset, Oil on board, 1960; Permanent Collection, Donation of Mary Anderson Pickard.